Where to sleep in a vineyard

 Wairarapa

-Head south on the Classic New Zealand Wine Trail and your next port of call is Martinborough in the Wairarapa.
-There are more than 20 wineries around this charming colonial style settlement and most are within cycling or walking distance of the village square.
+Head south of Hawke's Bay on the Classic New Zealand Wine Trail, and your next port of call is Martinborough in the Wairarapa.
+There are more than 20 wineries around this charming colonial style settlement, and most are within cycling or walking distance of the village square.

 Marlborough

 From the luxury bed and breakfast accommodation at Bell Tower on Dog Point with spectacular views over Marlborough’s Richmond Range and Wairau Plain, to the charming vineyard cottage on the Hans Herzog Estate beside the Wairau river, Marlborough’s wineries are a blend of unique and picturesque.
 Sitting amongst the Sauvignon Blanc vines you’ll find Walnut Block Cottages overlooking the 100-year-old walnut tree that gives this winery its name.
-And at Vicarage Lane Wines John Kennard and Satu Lappalainen have renovated part of their winery shed to create Vau Vineyard Cottage so visitors can experience vineyard living and share the beautiful views that attracted them to the property near Blenheim.

 Nelson

 As holiday destinations go Nelson ticks all the boxes with chart topping sunshine hours, golden sand beaches, vast national parks and some of the best food and wine you’ll find anywhere in the world.
-Whether you’re here to hike, bike, check out the aquaculture or art scene, visiting a vineyard has to be high on the agenda.
+Whether you’re there to hike, bike, or check out the aquaculture or art scene, visiting a vineyard has to be high on the agenda.
 Several boutique wineries have accommodation and many, like Kina Beach Vineyard enjoy stunning views across Nelson’s dramatic coast.
 Two vineyard cottages at Kina are open to guests – Stan’s Cottage in the heart of the vineyard and The Old Schoolhouse originally built in the 1930s as Redwood Valley Schoolhouse and given a new lease of life when it was moved onto Kina Beach Vineyard in 1999.

 Pine Hill Lodge & Pine Hill Serenity Vineyard is also well on theme with three luxurious bed and breakfast rooms named Chardonnay, Pinot Gris and Riesling.
 The vineyard is half-way between Abel Tasman National Park and Nelson city and guests are encouraged to relax in the outdoor hot tub while sampling the wines of the region.

 Richmond Plains, an organic wine maker and pioneer of New Zealand’s first Certified Organic Sauvignon Blanc and Pinot Noir has an on-site cottage and you can enjoy wine tasting at the cellar door or walk across the vineyard to the Grape Escape Cafe & Gallery.
-And at Ruby Bay Vineyard, a five-minute drive from Mapua wharf’s waterfront restaurants, cafes and boutique stores, guests who stay at the vineyard get a free vineyard tour and tasting.
+And at Ruby Bay Vineyard, just a five-minute drive from Mapua wharf’s waterfront restaurants, cafes and boutique stores, guests who stay get a free vineyard tour and tasting.

 North Canterbury